crowdworks/ajimi/README.md

 # Ajimi

-Ajimi is a server diff tool which compares the difference between any two server's files.
+Ajimi is a tool to compare servers by their files to shows difference in their configurations.
-It helps you to find the configuration difference in a large number of files.
+It is useful to achieve some kind of a regression test against a server by finding unexpected changes to its configuration file after running Chef, Ansible, or your own provisioning tool.

 'Ajimi' means 'tasting' in Japanese.
 It was developed for originally replacing the existing server with the Chef's cookbook, but can be used for a general purpose of comparing two servers.